 - Inventory automatically moves from interim warehouse to FBA warehouse.

-Check out these other Delta tutorials on FBA inbound shipments!
+Check out these other tutorials on using the wizard to easily create all of your FBA inbound shipments!

 - Small parcel inbound shipment